akamai/cl-http2-protocol/README.md

 * The error conditions are largely the same, but are prefixed with `HTTP2-` and an additional one is added named `HTTP2-NOT-STARTED` as it is very convenient in debugging (when NPN fails, etc).
+In addition, the Lisp code defines various restarts in the normal manner, so that during debugging certain failures do not require the instant transaction to be aborted entirely.

 * Classes are matched one-to-one but module/package organization is different.
 Use the `HTTP2` package for most functions and the